jbferet/prospect/paper/paper.md

 # Availability

 prospect is an open-source software package made available under the MIT license.
-It can be installed through GitHub repository: remotes::install_github("jbferet/prospect").
 Tutorials are available at [https://jbferet.gitlab.io/prospect/](https://jbferet.gitlab.io/prospect/).

 # Acknowledgements